Tasmanian Training and Apprenticeship Committee Policies

 Policy 3 Supervision Under a Training Contract

-Policy 6 Transfer to a new Registered Training Organisation
+Policy 6 Amendments to a Training Contract

-Policy 7 Extension of a Training Contract
+- Suspension of a Training Contract

 Policy 8 Apprentices/Trainees and Industrial Disputes

-Guideline 10 Tasmanian Operational Requirements for Group Training Organisations
+Policy 9 Operational Requirements for Group Training Organisations

 Tasmanian Traineeships and Apprenticeships Committee (TTAC)